New product price strategies are critical before product introduction.

 Wrap-Up about Price Strategies for New Products

-The strategic importance of price demonstrates how products, distribution, price, and promotion strategies will fit together into an integrated strategy of program positioning.
+The strategic importance of price demonstrates how products, distribution, price, and promotion strategies will fit together into an integrated program positioning strategy.

 Analyzing the pricing situation is necessary to develop a price strategy for a product mix or product line or to select a price strategy for a new product or brand.
-Underlying strategy formulation is several important strategic activities, including product market analysis, cost, competition, and legal and ethical considerations.
+Several important strategic activities, including product market analysis, cost, competition, and legal and ethical considerations, underlie strategy formulation.

 These analyses indicate the extent of price flexibility.
 Price strategies are classified according to the company’s price relative to the competition and how active price promotion will be in the marketing program.
 Pricing strategies in marketing mix matter.